apache/openwhisk-package-alarms/README.md

   ```

  **Note**: The parameter `maxTriggers` is deprecated and will be removed soon.
 To stop the Trigger, use the `stopDate` parameter.

+# Disclaimer

+Apache OpenWhisk Package Alarms is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator.
+Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
+While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.